mccm-innovations/UiPath_Document_Classification/inference_server/README.md

 ## Dependencies
 Library dependencies for the python code.
 You need to install these with `pip install -r requirements.txt` before you can run this.

+**NOTE:** This server has been tested in Ubuntu 16.04 and Python 3.5.

 ## How to run it
 ### Download model
 The model to perform document classification has been hosted in Google Drive.
 You can download it from: https://drive.google.com/file/d/1wJUnkFiqmwok1gJ2sKHPvJIaNjfT4pk6/view?usp=sharing